jliljebl/flowblade/flowblade-trunk/docs/codeoverview/CodebaseOverview.md

 * *propertyedit.EditableProperty.write_value()*
 * *propertyedit.TransitionEditableProperty.write_value()*

-The reaasoning behind the approach:
+The reasoning behind the approach:
 * constraining access to MLT data structures and separating clearly Python and MLT data structures was considered cleaner and more maintainable then an approach in which the line of separation would be unclear between the two data structures
 * about 50% less Python FFI calls
 * save and load using *picle()* requires this